cilium/cilium/README.md

 [![GPL licensed](https://img.shields.io/badge/license-GPL-blue.svg)](https://github.com/cilium/cilium/blob/master/bpf/COPYING)
 [![Join the Cilium slack channel](https://cilium.herokuapp.com/badge.svg)](https://cilium.herokuapp.com/)

-Cilium is open source software for providing and transparently securing network connectivity between application services deployed using Linux container management platforms like Docker and Kubernetes.
+Cilium is open source software for providing and transparently securing network connectivity and loadbalancing between application containers and services deployed using Linux container management platforms like Docker and Kubernetes.

 A new Linux kernel technology called eBPF is at the foundation of Cilium, which enables the dynamic insertion of BPF bytecode into the Linux kernel.
-Cilium generates BPF programs for each individual container to provide networking, security and visibility.
+Cilium generates eBPF programs for each individual application container to provide networking, security, loadbalancing and visibility.

 <p align="center">
    <img src="Documentation/images/cilium-arch.png" />